 Early History of the Brayfeard family

-Another 146 words (10 lines of text) covering the years 1060 and 1450 are included under the topic Early Brayfeard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brayfeard research.
+Another 103 words (7 lines of text) covering the years 1060, 1450, 1660 and 1678 are included under the topic Early Brayfeard History in all our PDF Extended History products and printed products wherever possible.

 Brayfeard Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Brayfeard were recorded, including Braylsford, Braylford, Brayleford, Brailsford, Braylesford, Brawlford, Brawford, Brelisford, Brellisford and many more.